-The Academy recognises that deciding to report a concern can be difficult, not least because of the fear of reprisal from those responsible for malpractice.
+The Academy recognises that deciding to report a concern can be difficult, not least because of the fear of possible reprisals.
 The Academy will not tolerate harassment or victimisation and will take action to protect whistleblowers when they raise a concern in good faith.